ankkax/gamescopesession/README.md

 ### Powering off so tv shutsdown when computer powers off
 add script called 30-tv-off to `/usr/lib/elogind/system-shutdown` also add close_brave if you want to close brave so it doesn't give errors when you power on pc again

+### Antimicrox to change tty when you press home button on your controller
+add `xhometotty2` script to `.config/antimicrox/scripts` and use antimicrox software to bind the script on the right button